-- 15.1 Staff are expected to operate within the law.
+- 16.1 Staff are expected to operate within the law.
 Unlawful or criminal behaviour, at work or outside work, may lead to disciplinary action, including dismissal, being taken.
-However, being investigated by the police, receiving a caution or being charged will not automatically mean that an employee's employment is at risk. - 15.2 Employees must ensure that they: - Uphold the law at work - Never commit a crime away from work which could damage public confidence in them or the School/Trust, or which makes them unsuitable for the work they do.
-This includes, for example: - submitting false or fraudulent claims to public bodies (for example, income support, housing or other benefit claims) - $\circ\,$ sexual offences which will render them unfit to work with children or vulnerable adults - o crimes of violence - o possession or use of illegal drugs - o crimes of dishonesty which render them unfit to hold a position of trust. - o breaching copyright on computer software or published documents - Write and tell the Headteacher (Chair of Governors if they are the Headteacher) or, if they work in the Central Trust team, the CEO immediately if they are questioned by the police, charged with, or convicted of, any crime whilst they are employed at the School/Trust (this includes anything which may have occurred outside of their working hours).
-The Headteacher and/or CEO/Directors will then need to consider whether this charge or conviction damages public confidence in the School/Trust, could affect the employee's suitability to work with children or in any way makes the employee unsuitable to carry out their duties.
-Failure to disclose information may result in disciplinary action which could lead to dismissal. - 15.3 Staff in posts covered by the disqualification requirement under the Childcare Act 2006 (as amended by the 2018 guidance) must still comply with the requirement to disclose offences relevant to themselves and to keep this information up to date throughout the year.
+However, being investigated by the police, receiving a caution or being charged will not automatically mean that an employee's employment is at risk. - 16.2 Employees must ensure that they: - ✓ Uphold the law at work - ✓ Never commit a crime away from work which could damage public confidence in them or the School/CMAT, or which makes them unsuitable for the work they do.
+This includes, for example: - Submitting false or fraudulent claims to public bodies (for example, income support, housing or other benefit claims). - Sexual offences which will render them unfit to work with children or vulnerable adults - crimes of violence. - Possession or use of illegal drugs. - Crimes of dishonesty which render them unfit to hold a position of trust. - Breaching copyright on computer software or published documents. - 16.3 Staff must write and tell the Headteacher (Chair of Governors if they are the Headteacher) or, if they work in the Central CMAT team, the CEO immediately if they are questioned by the police, charged with, or convicted of, any crime whilst they are employed at the School/CMAT (this includes anything which may have occurred outside of their working hours).
+The Headteacher and/or CEO/Directors will then need to consider whether this charge or conviction damages public confidence in the School/CMAT, could affect the employee's suitability to work with children or in any way makes the employee unsuitable to carry out their duties.
+Failure to disclose information may result in disciplinary action which could lead to dismissal. - 16.4 Staff in posts covered by the disqualification requirement under the Childcare Act 2006 (as amended by the 2018 guidance) must still comply with the requirement to disclose offences relevant to themselves and to keep this information up to date throughout the year.

-16 Conduct outside of work and at work related functions
+17 Conduct outside of work and at work related functions

-16.1 Unlike some other forms of employment, working at our School/Trust means that an employee's conduct outside of work could have an impact on their role.

-16.2 Keeping Children Safe in Education 2020 places a duty on the employer to manage an allegation "that might indicate a person would pose a risk of harm" if a person working in the Trust has:
+- 17.1 Unlike some other forms of employment, working at our School/CMAT means that an employee's conduct outside of work could have an impact on their role. - 17.2 Keeping Children Safe in Education 2021 places a duty on the employer to manage an allegation "that might indicate a person would pose a risk of harm" if a person working in the CMAT has: